 CIAS and our faculty associates partner with Native Nations and their organizations to strengthen Indigenous food sovereignty.
 Organizations include the UW Law School’s Indigenous Law Center, the Intertribal Agricultural Council – Great Lakes, the Wisconsin Tribal Conservation Advisory Council, the Menominee Department of Agriculture and Food Systems and the Great Lakes Intertribal Food Coalition.

 2022: CIAS partnered with the Organic Collaborative and WTCAC on a planning grant for Tribal Nations.
-We are conducting a study on wholesale supply chains in Wisconsin’s northern thirteen counties, and investigating Native Nations wholesale chains in that effort.
+We are conducting a study on wholesale supply chains in Wisconsin’s northern thirteen counties, and investigating Native Nations wholesale food systems in that effort.
 CIAS participated in meetings for the Tribal Elder Food Box program.

 2021: CIAS partnered with CALS Office of the Dean, the UW Law School, and the Organic Collaborative to offer a workshop for faculty, staff and students on how to partner with Native Nations.
 The Center’s Citizen Advisory Council meeting was hosted by The Oneida Nation of Wisconsin and included tours of the farms, and food system facilities.